Kathryn's Gallery

-For starters, the original Barbie would have been my mom’s had she liked dolls.
 I am true Rocker generation; yes I know there are stigmas related to post vintage and mod generations.
-To be completely honest I don’t get the hype of keeping hair color exact, or not restyling, yuda yuda.
+To be completely honest I don’t get the hype of keeping hair color exact, or not restyling.
 I, however, RESPECT the tradition of dolls and original form.
 I bought a box of heads, that sounds odd, to re-root and re-style.
 I just couldn’t bring my self to do it.
 Give me a 1990’s mass-produced doll with bushy hair, generic face, and ill-made clothes and I will gut the hair, acetone the face, and redo as I see fit.
 The box of heads has sat for two years now….
 Out of respect I just couldn’t do it to them.
-I noticed on a birthday gift to myself, the clearanced and then sale-priced Barbies on barbiecollector.com, that the repros are quite atrocious.
-Some of the repros were quite good.
-Now it appears they went back to a plethora of bushy hair.
-These ladies I feel no guilt towards when re-rooting and altering.
+All reroots will be repros.

 My Style